engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

   :answer_b: pass by reference
   :answer_c: pass by const reference
   :correct: b
+  :feedback_a: Oops!
+Because vectors are large data structures, it is expensive to make a copy of them if we don't need to.
+  :feedback_b: Correct!
+Passing by reference allows us to modify the vector.
+  :feedback_c: Oops!
+Passing by const reference doesn't allow us to modify the vector.

   A function that sets all elements in the vector to be 25 (and returns nothing, but the original vector passed in is modified).